 1. Read the Manual

 Believe it or not, some of the most difficult-looking problems to fix can quickly and easily be solved by looking in the manual.
-From resetting your driver seat memory settings to getting your power liftgate to open again, these and many other issues look disastrously expensive at first but often can be fixed by perusing the manual.
+From resetting your driver seat memory settings to getting your power liftgate to open again, these and many other issues look disastrously expensive at first but can often be fixed by perusing the manual.

 2. Conduct Internet Research

-Think it’s too hard to skim through the manual?
+Think it’s too hard to skim through the entire manual?
 No problem.
 There are tons of helpful videos and tutorials online that can help you fix simple problems on your own without the help of a mechanic.
-But remember there’s a big difference between changing your own wiper blades or air filter and rebuilding an engine so don’t get too crazy with repairs you know you can’t handle on your own.
+But remember there’s a big difference between changing your own wiper blades or air filter and rebuilding an engine, so don’t get too crazy with repairs that you know you can’t handle on your own.

 3. Check Fluid Levels